TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 Plugins provide a powerful and flexible way to extend Tyk’s API Gateway capabilities.
 They allow API developers to write custom middleware, in various programming languages, that can modify the behaviour of a request or response.
 For example, the body, headers and/or query parameters can be extended or modified before a request is sent upstream, or a response is returned from the client.

 These plugins can execute at different stages of the [API request lifecycle]({{< ref "/concepts/middleware-execution-order" >}}).
 Tyk supports a variety of different [plugin types]({{< ref "plugins/plugin-types/plugintypes" >}}) that developers can implement to enrich the behaviour of requests and/or responses for their APIs.
-Subsequently, plugins offer language flexibility and can be used to enhance the capabilities of your APIs through integration with external services and databases to perform operations such as data transformation, custom authentication, loggin and monitoring etc.
+Subsequently, plugins can be used to enhance the capabilities of your APIs through integration with external services and databases to perform operations such as data transformation, custom authentication, loggin and monitoring etc.

+---

+## Supported Languages

-Tyk Gateway supports a variety of languages for plugin development:
+Tyk Gateway offers language flexibility with support for a variety of languages for plugin development:

-- [Go]({{< ref "" >}}): Go plugins are classed as *native* plugins.
-They are implemented in the same language as Tyk Gateway.
+- [Go]({{< ref "" >}}) plugins are classed as *native* plugins, since they are implemented in the same language as Tyk Gateway.
-- [gRPC]({{< ref "" >}}): gRPC plugins are executed remotely on a gRPC server.
+- [gRPC]({{< ref "" >}}) plugins are executed remotely on a gRPC server.
 Tyk Gateway supports plugin development for any gRPC supported language.
-- [Javascript JVSM]({{< ref "" >}}): Tyk Gateway provides a JavaScript Virtual Machine (JSVM) that is ECMAScript5 compatible.
+- [Javascript JVSM]({{< ref "" >}}) plugins are executed a JavaScript Virtual Machine (JSVM) that is ECMAScript5 compatible.
-- [Python]({{< ref "" >}}): Python plugins are embedded within the same process as the Gateway.
+- [Python]({{< ref "" >}}): plugins are embedded within the same process as Tyk Gateway.

 Check the [supported-languages]({{< ref "plugins/supported-languages" >}}) page for specific details.

+---

 ## How It Works

-1. **Request Handling**: An API request is received by Tyk.
-2. **Coprocess Invocation**: Tyk invokes the coprocess plugin through gRPC.
-3. **Processing**: The coprocess plugin performs the necessary operations (e.g., authentication, transformation) and sends the result back to Tyk.
-4. **Response Handling**: Tyk processes the result and forwards the response to the client.

 The diagram below illustrates a high level architectural overview for how Tyk interacts with plugins.